Ethernet Virtual Private Network (EVPN) Configuration Module

 Note

-• Arista EOS requires anycast gateway for EVPN/MPLS symmetric IRB configuration.
+• Arista EOS requires an anycast gateway for EVPN/MPLS symmetric IRB configuration.

 Devices supporting EVPN VLAN bundle services implement the following bundle service types (see RFC 7432 section 6 for more details):